 “My sheep have had fly strike as well as lice.
 Is there any homeopathic remedy for these conditions?
 If so, how do I administer it to them?”
-Read the answer to this and others!
+Read the answer for this and other questions.

-Did you know that homeopathy can treat a copper beech tree with Phypophtora?
-Or help chase away pantry moths eating your furniture?
-Kaviraj responds to these and other concerns.
+Did you know that homeopathic remedies help copper beech trees with phypophtora?
+Or stops pantry moths eating your fabric?
+Kaviraj responded to these and other concerns.

 Our first experience with agrohomeopathy was when one of our homeopaths tried Helix tosta on her rhubarb plant to see if it deterred snails.
 Here's what happened.